 “But your job?”
 Oh, my job!
 I’ve been in my job for eight years and it is definitely time to move on.
 If it wasn’t for this trip, I may have stopped working there a year ago.
 I don’t know what I am going to do when we return to Australia.
 There are so many possibilities and it’s exciting.

 “Isn’t the Middle East dangerous?”
 I guess that depends on your perspective and what base you use.
 By looking at world events recently there are many places that seem dangerous – but is that mostly because we are better informed now?
 We see almost instant news worldwide as well as photos and videos so we can really experience the horror of events as they happen.
 It’s a little different to reading a newspaper article two months after the event once the news has trickled around the world as happened in the past.
 I’m fairly sure we won’t be venturing into Syria, but I won’t let terrorism keep me at home.

 So yes, we really are going!
-Yes, I do know how long a year is, and yes, we will be back!
+Yes, I do know how long twelve months is, and yes, we will be back!

 Join me for the ride 🙂

 Head on over to my Travel Diaries to read what we have been up to.